Proposed directly elected mayor for the Dublin metropolitan area: 32nd Dáil

 In 2016, Fianna Fáil and the Green Party both introduced private member's bills proposing directly elected mayors.
 The Fine Gael-led coalition formed after the 2016 general election is a minority government relying on confidence and supply support from Fianna Fáil, and the parties agreed to postpone the second stage of the Fianna Fáil bill until 30 June 2017.
 The bill envisaged a plebiscite in 2018 with the mayor elected as part of the 2019 local elections.
 The mayor would serve a five-year term, with elections at the same time as those for the city and county councils.
 In September 2017, the government announced its intention to amend the constitution to provide for directly elected mayors; the necessary referendum was tentatively scheduled for October 2018, alongside a presidential election and two other referendums.
 This did not happen.

 The Local Government Act 2019 provides for plebiscites for directly elected mayors for Cork City Council, Limerick City and County Council and Waterford City and County Council alongside the May 2019 local elections.
 On 27 September 2018 the government decided not to include Dublin in the plebiscites: "In view of the complexities of local government in County Dublin and the Dublin Metropolitan Area ... it was deemed appropriate ... to allow space for detailed and informed public discourse on the matter", which will to be discussed by a "Dublin Citizens' Assembly" to be set up in 2019.
+The plebiscite went ahead in the other three local authorities and was passed at the 2019 Limerick City and County Council election but fell in both Cork and Waterford.